Ana-Mirza/Image-Classifier/README.md

     └── Training
 ```

-Since the data sets are too big to be loaded into memory, intermediate results are calculated and stored on persistent memory to be later processed and used for training.
-For this, another folder named "data/" is needed, with the following folders inside:
+Since the data sets are too big to be loaded into memory, intermediate results are calculated and stored in the "data/" folder to be later processed and used for training.
+For this, additional folders are needed.
 ```console
 $ tree -L 1 /data
 data/